 The four general types of maintenance strategy are:

-1. Corrective maintenance: Performed after detection of an issue to restore normal operating conditions.
+1. Corrective maintenance: Performed after an equipment issue is detected to restore normal operating conditions.

 2. Preventive maintenance: Performed at planned times or according to guidelines to reduce failure risk or degrading performance.